blakkisrud/Ashen/README.md

 - Simple command-line tool for quick access to data

+- The GUI named  `sanity`, which is a simple graphical user interface for calculating the absorbed dose from radionuclide therapy - this is on the main branch and not yet released.

 - Planned support for:

-    - Simple graphical user interface (GUI)
+    - Simple general graphical user interface (GUI)

 ## Installation